Read on for some statistics and insights about the level of civic engagement, political engagement and a “state of the state” overview of Connecticut.

 - PEW Fiscal 50: State Trends and Analysis

-- National Association of State Budget Officers (NASBO) Fall 2016, an update of state fiscal conditions
+- National Association of State Budget Officers (NASBO) Fiscal Survey of States

 - Compare 50 – pick what stats you want to compare with what states here